walra356/CamiFITS.jl/docs/src/index.md

 FITS files can be created using the command [`fits_create`](@ref).

 #### The simplest FITS file
-The simplest file conforming to the FITS standard consists of a single HDU without a data field.
+The minmal file conforming to the FITS standard consists of a single HDU with an empty data field.
 ```
 julia> filnam = "minimal.fits"
 "minimal.fits"